Google Finance Portfolio Tracker: Complete 2026 Guide

 Sign Up for PinkLion.
 Go to pinklion.xyz and create a free account.
 (No credit card is needed for the basic plan.)

-That’s it – no need to manually re-enter every trade.
+That’s it.
+No need to manually re-enter every trade.
 PinkLion’s import tools and integrations handle the migration so you get instant visibility.

 Bonus: Keep Google Finance as a Free “Secondary Check”

-Even after migrating, you can still use Google Finance as a quick check.
-Since Google Finance is free and uses your Google account, it’s easy to flip over to it for a snapshot or quick market lookup.
-Think of it like a free sidebar tool: it won’t hurt to have Google’s news feed and charts handy.
-But your main decision-making tools will be in PinkLion, where the data is complete and actionable.
-In fact, many investors run Google Finance alongside PinkLion to cross-check portfolio values or use the GoogleFinance functions in Sheets for quick one-offs.
+Even after migrating, you can keep Google Finance around as a quick sanity check.
+Since it’s free and tied to your Google account, it’s easy to pop in for a snapshot or quick market lookup.
+Think of it as a simple sidebar tool: having Google’s news feed and charts handy doesn’t hurt.
+But for day-to-day decisions, PinkLion is where your data is complete and actionable.

 8️⃣ Real-World Results: PinkLion Users See 50% Less Time & 30% Fewer Mistakes